CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 (Unique Video Reference: 37_CP_CBC)

-# Exporting The Chess Set - Move to GAP?

-In this video (objectives)…

-Tidy our folders for future access.
-Export your model(s) as an FBX.
-Import .FBX into Unreal and Unity game engines.
-Opening Blender models in Unity 5.
-About exporting textures and materials.

-After watching (learning outcomes)…

-You will be able to export your models ready for external use.

-(Unique Video Reference: _CP_CBC)

-# Creating An Assets Portfolio Scene
+# 38 Creating An Assets Portfolio Scene

 In this video (objectives)…